jeremmfr/terraform-provider-junos/docs/data-sources/interface_physical.md

 ---
-layout: "junos"
 page_title: "Junos: junos_interface_physical"
-sidebar_current: "docs-junos-data-source-interface-physical"
-description: |-
-  Get information on a physical interface (as with an junos_interface_physcial resource import)
 ---

 # junos_interface_physical

-Get information on a physical interface.
+Get information on a physical interface
+(as with an junos_interface_physical resource import).

 ## Example Usage